gioblu/BIPLAN/README.md

 ### Performance

-For now BIPLAN is around 1.43 times slower than python on my linux machine and orders of magnitude quicker than TinyBasicPlus when running on Arduino compatible boards.
+For now this implementation is around 2 times slower than python, requirement 5 is still not satisfied.

 ### Documentation
 - [Configuration](/documentation/configuration.md)